 There are other environmental risk factors which can cause MS. Epigenetic alterations due to genetic predisposition are also responsible for MS.

-VIDEO Epigenetic Involvement in the Development of MS
+Epigenetic Involvement in the Development of MS

 DNA methylation is an important biomarker for identification of MS, as it affects the activity of lymphocytes.
 DNA methyltransferases (DNMTs) are enzymes which are commonly present in brain tissues, and are required for DNA methylation.
 DNMTs attach additional methyl groups to cytosine bases in DNA.